|(c) 2007-2015 Derek Logue/Once Fallen. No part of this website may be reproduced without expressed written consent of Once Fallen

 Ron Book found himself cleaning up the same mess he created with his championing of residency restrictions.
-Not
+Not long

 homelessness on the registrants’ inability to find employment .

 The registrants had been scattered throughout the few locations still legal for registrants to live, including the

 Shorecrest community.
-In response to the growing camp in an empty lot, the Shorecrest community literally created
+In response to the growing camp in an empty lot, the Shorecrest community literally created a

 In 2011, a survey of information from the state registry found of Miami-Dade County’s 1960 registrants, 236 had